Back

 In infectious diseases, it lowers elevated body temperature and relieves the inflammatory process.

-1. What you need to know before you take Nalgesine
+1. What you need to know before you take Nalgesin

-Inform your doctor if you suffer from a chronic or metabolic disease, if you are hypersensitive or take other medicines.
+Inform your doctor if you suffer from a chronic or metabolic disease, if you are hypersensitive or are taking other medications.

-• if you are allergic (hypersensitive) to the active substance or to any of the other ingredients of this medicine, to acetylsalicylic acid or to other non-steroidal anti-inflammatory drugs,
+• if you are allergic (hypersensitive) to the active substance or any of the other ingredients of this medicine, to acetylsalicylic acid or other non-steroidal anti-inflammatory drugs,

-• if you have an ulcer or other disease of the gastrointestinal tract,
+• if you have an ulcer or other gastrointestinal disease,

 • if you have ever had stomach bleeding,

-• if you are simultaneously taking other pain relievers (acetylsalicylic acid or non-steroidal anti-inflammatory drugs),
+• if you are taking other pain-relieving medicines at the same time (acetylsalicylic acid or non-steroidal anti-inflammatory drugs),

 • more than 10 days for pain relief,

-You should not give Nalgesine to children under 12 years of age unless directed by a doctor.
+You should not give Nalgesin to children under 12 years of age unless prescribed by a doctor.

 Warnings and precautions

-Talk to your doctor or pharmacist before taking Nalgesine.
+Talk to your doctor or pharmacist before taking Nalgesin.

 • when the painful area is red or swollen;